Wetitpig/android-images/README.md

 # Android Images

-Run Android with QEMU in a Docker.
+Run Android in a Docker.